 As with kids who attend public or private school, homeschooled kids will also want to participate in extracurricular activities.
 Local sports leagues, theater groups, and music lessons all come with costs, which can vary per city.

-The Atlanta YMCA, for example, charges $91 a month per family, and private music lessons can be quite pricey.
-At one music store in Atlanta, $140 a month will cover a half-hour lesson once a week, plus the cost of instrument rental.
+The Atlanta YMCA, for example, charges $99 per month per family, and private music lessons can be quite pricey.
+At one music store in Atlanta, $140 per month will cover a half-hour lesson once a week, plus the cost of instrument rental.

 Some families will also become members of museums, zoos, and aquariums for hands-on learning.
-Zoo Atlanta membership is $129 annually for two adults and up to four children under 18 years old.
-The Fernbank Museum of Natural History costs $120 a year per family.
-The Georgia Aquarium membership is $280, plus tax for a family of four.
+Zoo Atlanta membership is $139 annually for two adults and up to four children under 18.
+Likewise, the Fernbank Museum of Natural History costs $130 a year per family.

 4. Lost Wages

 One aspect of homeschooling that many people might not consider is the cost of lost wages.
-In families with two parents, one may work full-time while the other is a stay-at-home parent.
+In families with two parents, one might work full time while the other is a stay-at-home parent.

-If the stay-at-home parent works only part-time or not at all due to being the kids’ primary caregiver and teacher, one could argue that the family should factor in the cost of lost wages.
+If the stay-at-home parent works only part time or does not work at all due to being the kids’ primary caregiver and teacher, one could argue that the family should factor in the cost of lost wages.

-These days, there is an increasing number of individuals with flexible jobs because of the gig economy (21 million sole proprietorships, or solopreneurs, according to the Small Business Association).
+These days, there is an increasing number of individuals with flexible jobs because of the gig economy (over 20 million sole proprietorships, or solopreneurs, according to the Small Business Association).

 Determining Which School Is Best for Your Child